 Know When to Choose a Private Mortgage Lender

-- Turned down by traditional lenders because of low scores and poor credit history.
+- They are turned down by traditional lenders because of their low scores and poor credit history.

 - Unable to meet traditional lenders’ income requirements.

-- You need the money immediately, and you don’t have time to get along with the traditional lender’s process.
+- You need the money immediately and don’t have time to get along with the traditional lender’s process.